 What To Do With Leftover Homemade Pizza Dough with “00” flour

 We don’t usually have leftover pizza dough unless I make a double or triple batch.
 Whenever I do make extras, I store the leftover dough in the fridge covered for up to 3 days.
 The dough can be portioned and stored in an airtight container until ready to use.
 Bring dough to room temperature before using.

 The dough can also be frozen for up to 3 months.
-To freeze, simply portion the dough into equal pieces, roll into a ball and place in a freezer bag.
-Make sure to remove as much air as possible before placing in the freezer.
+To freeze, simply portion the dough into equal pieces, roll it into a ball, and place it in a freezer bag.
+Make sure to remove as much air as possible before placing it in the freezer.
 Thaw at room temperature before using.

 Homemade Pizza Dough with "00" Flour

 - Pizza Stone is nice but not needed

 - 1¾ cups warm water